 As soon as they began renovating it, Ellie knew that the camper had to be gutted, cleaned, and repaired before starting with the decorations.
 She decided to learn some simple carpentry skills from her grandfather Lawrence and painted the camper’s exterior in “Mystic Sea” using Anti-Rust Armor for Valspar.
 Throughout the summer, Ellie would collect things she liked for the glamper and find inspiration on Pinterest for the decor.

-It’s safe to say you can see all of Ellie’s hard work, full of positive affirmations and a lot of personality.
+It’s safe to say you can see all of Ellie’s hard work, full of positive affirmations and a lot of personalities.
 Ellie said the only things she was missing were extra decorative items, and an air conditioner, which she is trying to save up for.
 If you ask me, that’s pretty impressive, I guess everyone has their own different glamping experiences, huh?
 I’ll take watching a sunset while enjoying the wonders of glamorous camping and a comfy mattress any day.